 Madrone berries (ts’asap) were not a desired source of food due to their astringent taste, but the Takelma medicine men (Somloholxa’s) may have used the leaves and bark to make medicinal tea to treat colds, skin ailments and gastrointestinal issues.
 The madrone’s hard, dense wood was used for fire, and to make tools and cooking utensils.

-In 1769 Father Juan Crespi (1721-1782), a Franciscan Friar, was the first to identify the trees along the Pacific coast as “madrono” based on their resemblance to the Mediterranean madrone “strawberry trees” of his homeland.
-He did note that these Pacific madrones were considerably larger in size, but its fruit was smaller and less palatable.
+In 1769 Father Juan Crespi (1721-1782), a Franciscan Friar, was the first to name these trees along the Pacific coast as “madrono” based on their resemblance to the Mediterranean madrone “strawberry trees” of his Spanish homeland.
+He did note that these Pacific madrones were much larger in size, but its fruit was smaller and less palatable.

 - Madrone = “strawberry tree.”